apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 * Remove the corresponding registered repository file (`repository-[repositoryId]`) from the DataStore
     * FileDataStore - Remove the file from the data store root directory.
     * S3DataStore - Remove the file from the `META` folder of the S3 bucket.
+    * AzureDataStore - Remove the file from the `META` folder of the Azure container.
 * Remove other files corresponding to the particular repositoryId e.g. `markedTimestamp-[repositoryId]` or `references-[repositoryId]`.